Head Coach Krista Wood

 Wood earned a Bachelor of Science degree in physical education K-12 with an endorsement in coaching from the University of Nebraska-Omaha in 2004 and received a master's degree in sport management in 2006 from St. Cloud State University.

-Krista and her husband Alex have one son, Braxton.
+Krista and her husband Alex reside in Brookings with their son, Braxton.